upsidedownlabs/upsidedownlabs.github.io/_sources/kits/npg-lite-kits/npg-lite-beast/index.rst

 Step 2: Connect BioAmp Cables
 ===============================

-Using VibZ+, you can record up to 6-channel biopotential signals, just connect the jumper wires according to the number of channels required:
+Using VibZ+, you can record up to 6-channel biopotential signals, just connect the snap cables according to the number of channels required:

 .. figure:: ./media/npg-lite-vibz+-back.*
     :align: center